skuttleman/one-shot-demo/GDD.md

 ### Gameplay

-When it comes to _narrative_ vs _gameplay_, I always side with gameplay.
-To be clear, I very much welcome the idea of including a fantastic story.
-All I'm saying is that, to my tastes, a pretty-decent story with really fun gameplay is the limit of my personal hopes and dreams.

 I would like a game that can be playable from beginning to end without ever requiring the player to engage with combat mechanics.
 There can be rare exceptions for story beats or other tailored moments, but I want this game to be - above all else - a stealth focused game.

 #### Core Mechanics